 What advantage does your protocol offer compared to other techniques?

-Sofia Krylova: The protocol describes and validates use of serial centrifugation-SEC method for purification of AdEVs derived from mature adipocytes.
+Sofia Krylova: The protocol for the first time describes and validates the use of serial low speed centrifugations combined with size exclusion chromatography to purify EVs derived from mature adipocytes.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.